robinhood/faust/docs/userguide/tables.rst

 Basics
 ------

-A table is a distributed in-memory dictionary.
-Tables are backed by a Kafka changelog topic for persistence and fault-tolerance.
-This enables us to replay the changelog upon network failure and node restarts, allowing us to rebuild the state of the Table as it was before the fault.
+A table is a distributed in-memory dictionary, backed by a Kafka changelog topic used for persistence and fault-tolerance.
+We can replay the changelog upon network failure and node restarts, allowing us to rebuild the state of the table as it was before the fault.

-Tables can be initialized as follows:
+To create a table use ``app.Table``:

 .. sourcecode:: python

     table = app.Table('totals', default=int)

+You cannot modify a table outside of a stream operation; this means that you can only mutate the table from within an ``async for event in stream:`` block.
-Tables should be *updated within a stream iteration* in order to align the table's partitions with the stream's partitions in order to ensure that upon failures stream partitions are rebalanced to a different worker along with their respective table partitions:
+We require this to align the table's partitions with the stream's, and to ensure the source topic partitions are correctly rebalanced to a differento worker upon failure, along with any necessary table partitions.

 .. sourcecode:: python